numbbo/coco/docs/bbob-largescale/functions/source/index.rst

   % \tableofcontents TOC is automatic with sphinx and moved behind abstract by swap...py
   \begin{abstract}

-The ``bbob-largescale`` test suite containing 24 single objective functions in continuous domain is an extension of the well-known single-objective noiseless ``bbob`` test suite [HAN2009]_, which has been used since 2009 in the `BBOB workshop series`_, in large dimension.
-The core idea is to make rotational transformations :math:`\textbf{R}, \textbf{Q}` in search space that appear in the ``bbob`` test suite cheaper while retaining some desired properties.
-This documentation presents our approach where the rotational transformation will be replaced by the combination of a block-diagonal matrix with two permutation matrices in order to construct test functions.
+The ``bbob-largescale`` test suite, containing 24 single objective functions in continuous domain, is an extension of the well-known single-objective noiseless ``bbob`` test suite [HAN2009]_, which has been used since 2009 in the `BBOB workshop series`_, in large dimension.
+The core idea is to make rotational transformations :math:`\textbf{R}`, \textbf{Q}` in search space that appear in the ``bbob`` test suite cheaper while retaining some desired properties.
+This documentation presents our approach where the rotational transformation will be replaced by the combination of a block-diagonal matrix with two permutation matrices in order to construct test functions in almost linear time (in terms of the problem dimension).

 .. raw:: latex